 Greater Sydney Parklands is committed to protecting, respecting and caring for the natural environment.

-Musgrave Ponds will be closed for community access while it undergoes its periodic maintenance and sludge removal works.
-The works will improve stormwater treatment, water quality and amenity for wildlife and park visitors. .
+Musgrave Pond will be closed for community access while it undergoes its periodic maintenance and sludge removal works.
+The works will improve stormwater treatment, water quality and amenity for wildlife and park visitors.

 Project: Musgrave Pond restoration works

 Location: Musgrave Avenue Centennial Parklands